denten-books/plain-text/0-intro.md

 learning also have their cognitive downside.
 Habituated experience passes into the unconscious [@brik_poetika_1919, 104].
 The thing "dries up" in Shklovsky's words, first in perception and then in practice [@brik_poetika_1919, 38 and 104].
-As a benefit, the metaphor acts to conserve mental energy.
-Once internalized, it no longer attracts attention.
-The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Conceptual blending, a dynamic by which images and paradigms from one domain are extended to another, thus improves the learning of software systems.
+Beneficially, the metaphor acts to conserve mental energy.
+But, once internalized, it no longer attracts attention.
+The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Conceptual blending, a dynamic by which images and paradigms from one domain are extended to another, improves the learning of software systems.
 Flusser would say it makes experience more "smooth."
 The user avoids "bumping into the sharp corners" of new and complicated computational environments.
 But the formalists also understood that metaphors so "automatized" diminish the vitality of experience.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he already dusted his sofa.
 "Because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember," wrote Tolstoy.
 "And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus when life passes without conscious reflection, it passes as if one has not lived at all."
+Life disappears into nothingness, when the "automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] The formalists rarely quoted Marx directly.
+Yet the echoes of Marx resonate through their work throughout.
+The dead metaphor marks the alienation of experience.
+It is a point at which material artifact at once disappears from conciousness and appears within the social sphere as fetish.

-Life disappears into nothingness, when the "automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] Carroll's recommendations for design guidelines assumed new users, unfamiliar with computing.
-But after more than three decades of computational interfaces, we have not moved far from the interfaces the metaphor approach has engendered.
-Like Tolstoy's mindless dusting, life at the keyboard passes without reflection.
+Carroll's recommendations for design guidelines assumed new users, unfamiliar with computing.
+The metaphor eased the transition into the virtual world.
+But once inside, the virtual inhabitant also began to mistake the metaphor for reality and "one thing standing for another" for one thing.
+Reading Carroll and the *Apple Design Guidelines* that he helped engender today, one imagines that the learning promised through conceptual blending would have long happened by now, and after almost half-a-century of computing we would be reaching a level of qualified expertise.
+But once established, the metaphor prevents learning.
+It becomes a shortcut.
+Like Tolstoy's mindless dusting, life at the keyboard passes without reflection or understanding.

 For Shklovsky and his cohort, estrangement could "resurrect" the stale image and provoke the "experience of the making of the